kingwingfly/rom-cache/rom-cache/README.md

 A rust crate to cache ROM in memory like CPU caching RAM.

+(Here, ROM is a misnomer, it actually means data stored in Secondary Storage, e.g. HDD, SSD, etc.)

 Trait `Cacheable` is provided to enable user define how to `load` and `store` data in Secondary Storage.

 `Cache` is the main entry of this crate, which consists of `CacheGroup`s.
 And `CacheGroup` consists of `CacheLine`s.